Article #585) Here's why Correlation to the S&P 500 is so importantMar 25, 2020

 S&P 500 annualized return for the last 10 years:

 Yes it has.
-Adjusting for inflation and including reinvested dividends along the way, the S&P 500 has returned about 7.7% a year for the last decade.
+Adjusting for inflation and including reinvested dividends along the way to maximize the growth, the S&P 500 has returned nearly 9% a year for the last decade.

 However, it's been a 10 year long bull market so it's not really a meaningful comparison if you only include the best years.
-At some point we're going to enter a full on recession.
-Who knows if that's what we're in right now and how much worse it's going to get, but at some point this bull market will end for an extended period of time.
+At some point we're going to enter a full on extended recession.
+Nobody knows when that will be of course, or how bad it's going to be, but at some point this bull market will end for an extended period of time.

-So if we add 10 more years to that and count the last 20 years, which then includes 2 bull markets and 2 bear markets, then the long term annual rate of return is down to just 2.3% a year.
-That is much more in line with long term expectations when including good years and bad years.
+So if we add 10 more years to that and count the last 20 years to include two bull markets and two bear markets, then the long-term annual rate of return is down to just 2.9% a year.
+That is much more in line with long-term expectations when including good years and bad years.

 S&P 500 annualized return for the past 20 years:

-So what rate of return do you think the average investor gets in their overall portfolio when 85% of them can't even beat 2.3% a year in the long run?
-Well, it's a very low number isn't it?
-Studies show, it's around 2-3% at best.
+And remember, we also know that 85% of asset managers (and by proxy most of their clients) underperform their benchmarks.
+With the S&P 500 being one of the best performing benchmarks in the world, what rate of return do you think the average investor gets in their overall portfolio when 85% of them can't even beat 2.9% a year in the long run?
+Well it's a very low number isn't it?

 Why is this happening?

-It's not just one thing, there's several contributing factors, but one of the biggest reasons for the painfully low performance in the long run is correlation to the S&P 500.
+It's not just one thing, there's several contributing factors but one of the biggest reasons for the painfully low performance in the long run has to do with Correlation to the S&P 500.

 The average recession cycle in the United States is roughly 6-7 years.
 Since most investors are highly correlated to the stock market, that means every 6-7 years on average they see their investment portfolio tank, maybe down 30-40% or more.
-In the last financial crisis the S&P 500 dropped -57%.
+In the last financial crisis the S&P 500 dropped -57% and took many years just to break even.
 Now of course most people don't hold their entire portfolio in stocks, but for many it is their largest allocation.

-A long-term rate of return has to include those bad periods as well right?
-If we do, that very quickly destroys the gains that were made during the good periods.
+A long-term rate of return has to include those bad periods as well, and when we do that it quickly destroys a large portion of the gains that were made during the good periods.

-Well, we're in year 10 of the longest bull market in history now.
-We may have just ended it but it's only been a few weeks so we'll see how this plays out.
-Regardless, when this party ends, whatever performance investors have gained in the last 10 years, we can expect the vast majority of them to give up a good chunk of it, and probably a little beyond that simply due to additional mistakes being made in the panic.
+Again nobody can predict the future, but at some point this party is going to end.
+Whatever performance investors have gained in the last 10 years, we can expect the majority of them to give back a good chunk of that, and probably a little beyond the index average simply due to additional emotional mistakes being made in the panic.

 A long term rate of return includes both bull markets and bear markets.
 Both good times, and crashes.
 Since most investors are highly correlated to the stock market, they regularly see their portfolio rise and fall with the business cycle.

 They're happy, then it crashes.
 They build it back up, then it falls again.
-Over and over every 6-7 years on average, rinse repeat.
+Over and over, every 6-7 years on average, and they can't get off the hamster wheel.

 One of the best ways investors can avoid this vicious cycle is to allocate towards strategies that demonstrate lower correlation to the stock market.

-All 5 VTS strategies and correlation to each other and the S&P
+Our 5 VTS strategies and their correlation to the S&P 500:

-Given that it's been a 10 year bull market, all 5 VTS strategies show a very low correlation to the S&P 500.
+Given that it has been a 10+ year bull market, all 5 VTS strategies show a lower correlation to the S&P 500.